 - Wedge/bar head – This one can be used on the calves, arms, biceps, and to simulate scraping.

-We like that they included 6 attachments with a cheap device.
-We also love that the heads are nicely varied.
 However, all the heads are made of hard plastic.
 There is no soft attachment for bony or tender areas.
 There shouldn’t be an excuse for this.

 Even the cheaper Taotronics and Urikar (similarly priced) come with at least one squishy head.
 The 6 attachments are good, but we miss a soft head.

 In our hands, the device felt substantial yet compact, striking a fine balance between weight and portability.

 It feels substantial, but it’s not bulky.
 It probably looks smaller than most full-sized guns out there.
 It measures 9.84 x 6.9 x 2.5 inches.

 It has quite a long handle.
 This is good because you can easily reach your lower back.
 On the flip side, it makes the gun look bigger.